ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/05-binding-enums.md

 </Style>
 ```

-This style can be used in conjunction with a `ListBox` declared as we did above:
+This style can be used in conjunction with a `ListView` declared as we did above:

 ```xml
 <UserControl x:Class="DataBindingExample.PersonControl"